Chamber Ensemble, Bird Count and more from SCC

 Jennifer Youngdahl has taught private voice lessons, performance and recording workshops and creativity empowerment retreats over 20 years.
 Her students win vocal competitions, voice scholarships, solos in school choirs & musicals.
 They are featured artists on radio shows, perform in bands and vocal ensembles and record CD’s.
 Jennifer’s own list of accomplishments include singing on numerous radio and TV commercials, charting on adult contemporary radio with one of her original songs and as an inventor, patenting a musical gift card.

-Annual Holiday Dinner
+Annual Holiday Dinnerchristmas dinner

 December 25